fastrgv/CoTerminalApps/README.md

 ### CoTerminal-sokoban (csok.adb)
 Move the pusher >< with the arrow keys in order to push all the boxes [] onto the goals :: in which case they look like {}.
 Various other functions available on the help screen.
 Includes a very large family of puzzle files.

-Two [external] sokoban solvers named iplr3r & ibox3r are available.
+Three [external] sokoban solvers named iplr3r, ibox3r & hbox4 are available.
 The command line is "solver-name puzzle-file-name max-levels level-number".
 Note that the max-levels are embedded into each puzzle file name.

-The output file (named similarly to the input file) contains directions from the set {u,d,l,r,U,D,L,R}, where upper case indicates a push.
-It is size-limited to 17 or fewer boxes, and 128 or fewer interior puzzle positions.
+The solvers print solution-strings to the terminal screen.

-There are many cases these solvers cannot handle, but they are pretty good at solving smaller puzzles, particularly the more dense ones.
+There are many cases the first two solvers cannot handle, but they are pretty good at solving smaller puzzles, particularly the more dense ones.
+Hbox4 is the most capable.

 Two time-limited solvers are embedded into csok.
 At any time you may press the (=)-key to see if the solver #1 can help you.
 If so, you will be prompted to keep pressing that same key to proceed toward a solution.
 No prompt means either the present state is unsolvable, or merely that the embedded algorithm failed.
 Similarly, the (.)-key initiates solver #2.
+These can give you a headstart toward a correct solution by limited use of this feature.
+Once you think you can solve it yourself, stop using the solver and proceed manually.
+This really helps when you cannot see what your next move should be.

 Finally, an optional single command-line argument (decimal float) specifies a timeout interval to wait for the internal autosolver before giving up.
 The default is 10.0 seconds.